avast/cactus/README.md

 There as a possibility to use so-called wrappers provided by Google as an extension.
 This is fully supported by Cactus by mapping to prepared case classes - `trait ValueOneOf` and its implementations.

+The same as normal fields, these can be wrapped in the `Option[T]` which turns them into optional fields.

 ```scala

 /*